Declaration of martial law in Russell County, Alabama: Troops involved

-The troops involved were under the command of Major General Walter J Hanna, Adjutant General of the Alabama National Guard and numbered around 500 personnel at any given time.
+The troops involved were under the command of Major General Hanna, and numbered around 500 personnel at any given time.
 The troops were drawn mainly from the Alabama Army National Guard, but some units of the Alabama Air National Guard were also used.
-As part of the operation, Phenix City was declared off-limits to US Army personnel stationed at Fort Benning, and additional military police were stationed on the 14th Street and Dillingham Bridges to prevent a breach of that order.
+As part of the operation, Phenix City was declared off-limits to U.S. Army personnel stationed at Fort Benning, and additional military police were stationed on the 14th Street and Dillingham bridges to prevent a breach of that order.

-The Phenix City Civil Disturbance Medal was awarded to civilian and military personnel for service from June 18, 1954 to January 17, 1955 and was awarded to approximately 600 national guardsmen.
-In all 1,000 medals were produced for the Alabama state government by the Medallic Art Company.
+The Phenix City Civil Disturbance Medal was awarded to civilian and military personnel for service from June 18, 1954, to January 17, 1955, and was awarded to approximately 600 national guardsmen.
+In all, 1,000 medals were produced for the Alabama state government by the Medallic Art Company.

 The troops deployed were drawn from the following units: